nasriyasoftware/HyperCloud/README.md

 ___
 ## Status [![Status](https://img.shields.io/badge/Status-Stable-green.svg)](link-to-your-status-page)
-If you encounter one, please [open an issue](https://github.com/nasriyasoftware/HyperCloud/issues).
+If you encounter an issue or a bug, please [open an issue](https://github.com/nasriyasoftware/HyperCloud/issues).
 ___
-## Quick Start Quide
+## Quick Start Guide
 Quickly run a `HyperCloud` server in **5** easy steps.

 #### 1. Installation